tikvasalamon/NBA_App/README.md

 * moment version: ^2.24.0

 ## Setup
-To run this project, you can esily enter to this URL on mobile: https://nba-fs-79795.firebaseapp.com/ or
+To run this project, you can easily enter to this URL on mobile: https://nba-fs-79795.firebaseapp.com/ or
 Install it locally using npm: